MattFalahe/SeAT-Discord-Pings/README.md

 - **Roam Fleet** - PvP roam announcement
 - **Strategic Op** - Important strategic operations

+### Using Staging Locations

+1. Click the dropdown arrow next to Formup Location
+2. Select from pre-configured staging locations
+3. Or type a custom location manually
+4. Set default staging in Discord Config for quick access

 ### Scheduling Pings

 1. Fill out your ping details on the Send Ping page
 2. Click **Schedule** instead of Send
+3. Set date and time in EVE time (UTC)
+4. View both EVE time and your local time for reference
-3. Set date, time, and recurrence options:
+5. Set recurrence options:
    - One-time
    - Hourly
    - Daily
    - Weekly
    - Monthly
-4. Optionally set an end date for recurring pings
+6. Optionally set an end date for recurring pings
-5. Pings will be sent automatically at the scheduled time
+7. Pings will be sent automatically at the scheduled EVE time

 ### Bulk Sending